robseb/rsyocto/doc/guides/7_customVersions.md

     **The script will generate for each selected partition a depending folder**.
 At this point it is enabled to *drag&drop* files and folders to the partition folder.
 This content will then be included in the final image file.

-    Linux device tree- and archive-files, copied to the partition folder, will **be automatically processed by the script** in case these features were enabled for the partition inside the XML file.
+    Linux *device tree*- and archive-files, copied to the partition folder, will **be automatically processed by the script** in case these features were enabled for the partition inside the *XML*-file.
 Of cause, archive files or un-compiled device tree files will not be added to the final image.

     **It is also possible to add the content of the Board- or SoC-FPGA specfic folders as previously shown**.

-    The following illustration shows the generated folder structure with the previous XML configuration file.
+    The following illustration shows the generated folder structure with the previous *XML*-configuration file.

     ![Alt text](FolderStrucre.png?raw=true "Example of the folder structure")

     Files copied to a partition folder will then be pre-installed onto the depending partition.
-    *Note: On RAW partitions are only files allowed!*
+    ***Note:** On RAW partitions are only files allowed!*
-    *Note: The *u-boot* script and the Linux device tree will be compiled in the next step!*
+    ***Note:** The *u-boot* script and the Linux device tree will be compiled in the next step!*
     <br>

     * The following manual steps are for instance now allowed: